Penn’s Lia Thomas wins Ivy League Championship in 500 free

 Marquardt finished third with a time of 4: 46.63

+Thomas also ran in the 200-yard freestyle relay.
+She finished fourth with teammates Margot Kakzorowski, Hannah Kannan and Camry Carter.

-On Wednesday night, Thomas Payne competed in the 800-yard freestyle relay with Kalandadze, Margot Kakzorski and Bridget O’Leary.
+On Wednesday night, Thomas Payne competed in the 800-yard freestyle relay with Kalandaze, Kakzoroski and Bridget O’Leary.
 Thomas Riley swam the first leg and got some challenges from Isaac Henig of Yale, who is transforming from a woman to a man.
 Thomas spent most of his first leg swimming behind Hennig before the next Penn swimmer jumped into the water.

 Thomas was just in first place after the first leg, finishing with 1: 44.50 where Henig had 1: 44.65.